bboowwttiiee/SwiftUI/README.md

 https://user-images.githubusercontent.com/25493451/190871852-2b0ac5b2-130a-462d-9649-5367b62a0c01.mov

-> To simulate notifications, simply create a file with the apns extension, add the following content to it:
+> To simulate notifications, simply create a file with the *.apns* extension, add the following content to it:

     {
         "aps" : {